Sew a Super Simple Skirt

-Here is what your skirt will look like after this step, from both the inside and the outside:
+Below is what your skirt will look like after this step, from both the inside and the outside:

 Cut a piece of your elastic equal to your waist measurement.

-I like to sew it along both edges to make sure it is secure.
+I like to sew it along both the top and bottom edges to make sure it’s secure.

 Pull the elastic tight into the waistband, and pin the opening back together with the rest of your skirt.